 Difficult to install yourself

-Wood countertops flat and seam-free.
+Wood countertops are flat and seam-free.
 Raw, natural wood that is untreated is not smooth and makes folding operations difficult.
 For this reason and for moisture protection, always seal your wood countertops.
+If wood is left unsealed, it can become grainy.
+Heat and steam will adversely affect wood countertops.

 Wood is durable, though it can burn if a hot iron is placed on it.